 Abubakar won a seat to represent his constituency at the 1989 Constituent Assembly, set up to decide a new constitution for Nigeria.
 The People’s Front was eventually denied registration by the government (none of the groups that applied was registered), and found a place within the Social Democratic Party, one of the two parties decreed into existence by the regime.

 Vice Presidency (1999–2007): Abubakar was sworn in as Vice-President of Nigeria on 29 May 1999.
 He presided over the National Council on Privatization, overseeing the sale of hundreds of loss-making and poorly managed public enterprises.

 In 2018, Abubakar began his presidential campaign and secured the party nomination of the PDP in the presidential primaries.
 On February 27 2019, Atiku lost the presidential election to President Muhammadu Buhari by over 3 million votes.
+He is now the presidential candidate for the Peoples Democratic Party (PDP) for the 2023 election.
 He is once again campaigning for the 2023 presidential election.

 - The leadership philosophy that drives on the wings of educating the people to make the nation better.

 “Education truly can change a person’s story, it gave me everything.
 Whatever happens, get an education” – Atiku A.